codemagic-ci-cd/codemagic-docs/content/rest-api/teams.md

 #### Response

-A collaborator objects is returned.
-You can see that the role is changed:
+A collaborator object is returned.
+You can see that the role has changed:

 {{< highlight json "style=paraiso-dark">}}